RPallas92/GrausDB/README.md

 ## Architecture and Implementation

-GrausDb's architecture is built around the principles of log-based storage and lock-free concurrency:
+GrausDb's architecture is built around the principles of log-based storage and lock-free read concurrency:

 - Log-Based Storage: GrausDb stores key-value pairs in log files.
 Log files are named after monotonically increasing generation numbers with a log extension.
 This design ensures that data is durably persisted to disk.

-- Lock-Free Concurrency: GrausDb uses lock-free data structures to provide high-performance concurrent access to the data.
+- Lock-Free Concurrency for Reads: GrausDb uses lock-free data structures to provide high-performance concurrent reads to the data.
 This enables multiple threads to interact with the database efficiently.

 - In-Memory Index: GrausDb maintains an in-memory index that maps keys to their positions in the log.
 This index allows for fast lookups and efficient data retrieval.